Diseases & Conditions : Allergy, Asthma, and Immunology

 Nut oil, nut pieces, or nut meal

 Talk with your child's healthcare provider about the need to avoid peanuts.

 Nu-Nuts artificial nuts are peanuts that have been deflavored and reflavored with a nut such as pecan or walnut.

 Filberts are hazelnuts.

-Ethnic foods, commercially prepared baked goods, and candy can be cross-contaminated with nuts since nuts are frequently used in these types of foods.
+Ethnic foods, commercially prepared baked goods, and candy can be cross-contaminated with nuts.
+This is because nuts are often used in these types of foods.

-Tree nuts are being added to an increasing variety of foods such as barbecue sauces, cereals, crackers, and ice creams.
+Tree nuts are being added to a growing variety of foods.
+These include barbecue sauces, cereals, crackers, and ice creams.